 - Carrageenan.
 This seaweed-derived ingredient is a thickener and binding agent used in many canned cat foods.
 It may increase inflammation and is a suspected carcinogen.
 Look for foods that contain agar-agar or guar gum in lieu of carrageenan.
 Better yet, opt for a food made without any thickeners.

-Top 5 Best Natural and Holistic Cat Foods
+Our Top Picks For The Best Natural And Holistic Cat Foods

 First 5 Ingredients: Venison Broth, Venison Meat, Venison Heart, Venison Liver, Venison Lung